Customize Consent Preferences

 Time Frame for Processing a Share Transfer

-The transfer of shares or for the process to change the Company Shareholders in Hong Kong, it takes about 3 to 5 working days to get completed, depending on your schedule.
+Share transfers in Hong Kong typically take 3 to 5 working days, depending on your schedule.
 The process works like this:

 1. You would give the documents and the information that is needed for the transfer as per your schedule.